maubanel/p4v-unreal/workspaces/README.md

 ##### `Step 5.`\|`BTS`| :small_orange_diamond:

-Now you can pick a **Workspace name:** starting with your P4 user name.
-I set mine to `maubanel-p4`.
+Now you can pick a **Workspace name:** starting with your P4 user name and the device I am using.
+I set mine to `maubanel-laptop`.
 Try not to use spaces in your names as it will make it easier if you have to use command line.

 Select a folder to place it in.
 I am putting it in the root of my only drive `c:\p4`.

-Now select which depot you would like to sync with.

 ![p4 workspace on c drive](images/nameWorkspace.png)